SYKM

 Liu Hulan: Chinese police inspector, and David Stark, an American attorney, combining talents to solve mysteries in China, by Lisa See

-Hunnechurch, Pippa: owner of her own executive recruiting firm in Ryde, Maryland by Ron Benrey & Janet Benrey
+Pippa Hunnechurch: owner of her own executive recruiting firm in Ryde, Maryland, by Ron Benrey & Janet Benrey

 Elsie Mae Hunt and Tim Mulligan, professional archeologists and amateur sleuths, by Aaron Marc Stein

-Hunt, Gil: bookstore owner in St. Louis, Missouri by Robert J. Randisi
+Gil Hunt, bookstore owner and Claire Hunt, a local celebrity in St. Louis, Missouri, by Robert J. Randisi with Christine Matthews

 Dr. David Hunter: forensic anthropologist in England, by Simon Beckett